yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-1-function_calling.md

 ### What is Function Calling

 Function calling enables Large Language Models (LLMs) to interact with external systems, execute tasks, and integrate with APIs.
-The LLM determines when to invoke a function based on user prompts and returns structured data for application use.
-Developers then implement the function logic within the application.
+The LLM determines when to invoke a function based on user prompts and returns structured data for app use.
+Developers then implement the function logic within the app.

 In this workshop, the function logic is used to execute the LLM dynamically generated SQL queries against the SQLite database.